Women Talk About What It's Like to Take a Grown Man's Virginity

 THE INTOXICATING POWER OF THE PUSSY

-I was at a guy’s house party and we kissed in the garden after polishing off the last of the Strongbow, before going up to his room.
-There were some clues that he was a complete novice – he’d clearly never encountered a bra before, and his kisses sent saliva pouring down my chin.
+I was at a guy’s house party, and we kissed in the backyard after polishing off the last of the Strongbow, before going up to his room.
+There were some clues that he was a complete novice—he’d clearly never encountered a bra before, and his kisses sent saliva pouring down my chin.
 We ended up having good, old fashioned missionary sex, but it still took him ages to find the right hole.
 Seconds later, it was over.

 He dropped the bomb that I was his first time while asking if we could go again.
 Then he asked if we could hang out and date properly, promising he could be a great man for me.
-I sympathised – this was his first time, and he was obviously excited, but I couldn’t really handle it so made my excuses and left as soon as possible.
+I sympathized—this was his first time, and he was obviously excited, but I couldn’t really handle it, so I made my excuses and left as soon as possible.

 Amelia, 25